rayhuang11/ArrestRate_CollegeEnrollment/README.md

-# Thesis
+# Brown Economics Dept, Senior Honors Thesis.
+Applied micro paper.

 ### Current stage

 - Idea development.
 See issues for a running list of ideas.
 Progress updates are in issues as well.

-### Prerequisites
+### Storage

-- Will probably access the datastore via GoogleDrive
+- Will probably store data locally, unless there is a reason to go remote.